margaretmf/margaretmf.github.io/keycreativewriting.md

 In the pm I leave work and go for a walk
 <br> I get on the phone with my mom for a talk
-<br> Outside I see someone doing something kind
+<br> Outside I see someone doing a kind deed
-<br> He’s helping someone who appears to be blind
+<br> My grandma always said every kind deed is a little seed

 After the walk I get home, and I rest
 <br> I remember all the good things that make me feel blessed